Skip to content

 · Example use

-A 60,000 sq ft commercial office running fluorescent lighting and standalone HVAC controls lands on a 22 to 28 percent annual energy reduction when retrofitted with a BMS-driven control layer plus daylight-harvesting LED.
-The kWh reduction declines slightly across the decade as devices age.
+A 60,000 sq ft commercial office running fluorescent lighting and standalone HVAC controls lands on an 18 to 19 percent annual energy reduction when retrofitted with a BMS-driven control layer plus daylight-harvesting LED — the model's band across all use-types runs 16 to 20 percent.
 The model assumes nothing about behavioural change — the reduction comes from controls, not from staff.
 Pricing follows a written estimate after review.

 · Frequently asked